Reach EU Digital Services Act (DSA) readiness without rebuilding your policy programme

 Jurisdiction: EU

-Why EU_DSA_DIGITAL_SERVICES matters for your operating model
+Why EU Digital Services Act (DSA) matters for your operating model

-EU_DSA_DIGITAL_SERVICES doesn't just dictate document templates — it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
+EU Digital Services Act (DSA) doesn't just dictate document templates - it shapes which controls auditors test, what evidence they ask for, and which gaps surface first during diligence.
 Getting it wrong creates renewal slippage, audit findings, and stalled customer deals.

 - • Issued by EU Commission + Digital Services Coordinators and primarily enforced in EU.